The Day Everything Shifted — Modern Paraphrase | fresh.bible

 So Saul had no choice.
 He gave David his daughter Michal as his wife.

 Double what was asked.
 Before the deadline.
-Saul designed a trap, and David walked through it and came out stronger.
+Saul designed a trap, and walked through it and came out stronger.

 But when Saul saw and recognized that the LORD was with David — and that his own daughter Michal loved David — Saul became even more afraid.
-And from that point on, Saul was David's enemy for the of his life.
+And from that point on, Saul was David's enemy for the rest of his life.

-Whenever the commanders came out to fight, David had more success than any of Saul's other officers.
+Whenever the Philistine commanders came out to fight, David had more success than any of Saul's other officers.
 His reputation grew and grew.

 This is the part that should haunt Saul.
 Every trap he set, every scheme he ran — all of them backfired.
 David got the military victories.
 David got the people's admiration.
 David got the king's own daughter.
-And ended the chapter more afraid, more isolated, and more convinced that the world was against him.
+And Saul ended the chapter more afraid, more isolated, and more convinced that the world was against him.

 But it wasn't the world.
 It was the LORD.
 And you cannot outmaneuver the person God is building up by tearing them down.
 Every attempt to destroy what God is doing has a way of accelerating it instead.
 Saul's story is a warning: when you spend your energy fighting someone else's calling, you lose sight of your own.
 And by the time you realize it, you've already become the villain in a story you were supposed to lead.